MCausc78/stoat.py/docs/api.rst

 .. class:: Presence

-    Specifies the presence of a user.
+    Specifies the presence of an user.

     .. attribute:: online